-On this page, you can read our interview with Randy Rodgers, Executive Editor and Publisher of Sustainable City Network, about sustainability trends in communities, at the time of our interview.
+On this page, you can read our interview with Randy Rodgers, who was Executive Editor and Publisher of Sustainable City Network, a magazine about sustainability trends in communities, at the time of our interview.

 Useful Community Development (UCD): Since you edit a magazine about this topic, what’s your definition of sustainable cities?